The application window for the 16th Annual Woody Guthrie Fellowship is now closed.

 In order to be eligible for the Woody Guthrie Fellowship, all applicants must have a project-based research topic that:

-For more information and to apply by June 16, 2022, visit the BMI Foundation website.
+For more information, visit the BMI Foundation website.

 Past BMI WOODY GUTHRIE FELLOWS Include